 Time: 5 minutes

 Apples + Peanut butter is another lunchbox staple.
-For added protein, sweetness and a touch of decadence I add 1-2 tbsp of hemp hearts, a little agave (or maple syrup), some cocoa, and some chopped dark chocolate.
+For added protein, sweetness and a touch of decadence I add 1-2 tablespoon of hemp hearts, a little agave (or maple syrup), some cocoa, and some chopped dark chocolate.

 Chocolate Non-Dairy Milk and/or Non-Dairy Coffee Creamer